showpass/showpass-wordpress-plugin/README.md

 After installation of the plugin, in Admin page there will be in Admin menu link for Showpass API.
 From the Showpass API admin page you can configure parameters.
 * *Organization ID* - it is ID from venue that you want to get Events from. ex.
 5 - will get all events form venue with ID = 5.
+* *Widget Color* - the hex code for the primary color of the showpass widget ex.
+5 - will get all events form venue with ID = 5.
 * *Date format* - You can enter format that you want date to be converted in. ex. "l F d, Y" - it will be in this format "Friday 21 April, 2017".
 * *Time format* - You can enter format that you want time to be converted in. ex. "g:iA" - it will be in this format "9:00AM".
 More about date and time format <a href="http://php.net/manual/en/function.date.php">here</a>.
+* *Enable Dark Theme* - use the dark theme for the widget
+* *Keep Shopping* - By default the widget has buttons that say "Keep Shopping" to close the widget, you can have it simply say close

 ## 2. Shortcode [showpass_events]